 Laboratory Asifa Akhtar

-Our major goal is to study the epigenetic mechanisms underlying X-chromosome specific gene regulation using Drosophila dosage compensation as a model system.
+One of our major goals is to study the epigenetic mechanisms underlying X-chromosome specific gene regulation using Drosophila dosage compensation as a model system.
 More specifically, we are interested in addressing how the dosage compensation complex, composed of RNA and proteins [the MSL complex], gets targeted to the X chromosome.
 In addition, we are studying the mechanism by which the MSL complex modulates X chromosomal transcriptional output at a single cell resolution all the way to chromosomal and organismal level.